 A parcel dimensioner is a technology that enables warehouses to automate the parcel dimensioning process.
 It uses 3D sensor dimensioning technology and high-definition cameras to calculate weight, measure length, width, and height, and capture images of a three-dimensional or irregular-shaped parcel.

-To learn more about how a parcel dimensioner works and the comparison of a semi-automatic versus manual process, watch the video below:
+To learn more about how a parcel dimensioner works and the comparison of a semi-automatic versus manual process, watch this video: https://youtu.be/0lH2ZofOUUs

 Importance of a Parcel Dimensioner

 The manual process of measuring the dimensions of a parcel, calculating weight, taking photos, and uploading the data into a system is time-consuming.
 Moreover, this manual process is prone to human errors.
 Adopting a parcel dimensioner automates the time-consuming parcel dimensioning process and eliminates human errors effectively.
 It helps you: